 It is unlikely to affect typical UK-based Small and Medium-Sized Enterprises (SMEs) or their owners as they are probably too small.

-• The measures are primarily aimed at large multinational companies and have been designed to minimise the impact on SMEs.
-Taxpayers categorised as Wealthy or Mid-sized by HMRC should also be aware of the changes even if it does not currently impact them.
+• Taxpayers categorised as Wealthy or Mid-sized by HMRC should also be aware of the changes even if it does not currently impact them.

 Reporting under BEPS

 The BEPS initiative introduced a requirement to submit annual country-by-country reports setting out information relating to global activities, transfer pricing strategies and the level of income and taxes paid in each location.
-It is limited to groups with consolidated turnover in excess of €750 million.
+It is limited to groups with consolidated revenue in excess of €750 million.

 The UK has now introduced mandatory TP documentation requirements in line with these requirements as part of Finance (No 2) Act 2023.